vjayaman/brain_tumor_viz/README.md

 ### Interactive visualization tool for final project in Comp 7920

- - Going to add in explanatory comments within next day or so

  - *app.R* contains the UI and server logic, reads *brain_tumor_dataset.csv*, *functions.R*, and *global_variables.R* (the latter being elements like a list of color palettes for the input controls).

  - *functions.R* is file of miscellaneous plot/ui/filter functions